In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 As I’ve already said, I don’t believe in the forms of “astrology” you’ve been exposed to either.

-Universities didn’t “(pull) their funding.”
+Universities didn’t “pull their funding.”
 No university has funded any such objective study involving ancient methodologies.
 Today’s scientific studies are directed/funded by those who have a financial or other interest in the outcome.
-The university is the proxy and the researchers are aware the desired outcome and the source of their paycheck–they know the game.
+The university is the proxy, and the researchers are aware of the desired outcome and the source of their paycheck; they know the game.

-It always amazes me when people draw conclusions based on the limits of their understanding, as in this case–denying the validity of astrology, not even having researched it, beyond trivialized, modern versions of the ancient science.
+It isn’t wise to draw conclusions based on the limits of your understanding, as in this case: denying the validity of astrology while not even having researched it beyond trivialized, modern versions of the ancient science.

 Copyright © 2014 Scott Petullo